DavidAce/h5pp/readme.md

 [![Build Status](https://travis-ci.org/DavidAce/libh5pp.svg?branch=master)](https://travis-ci.org/DavidAce/libh5pp)

 # h5pp
-h5pp is a header-only C++ wrapper for HDF5 that focuses on simplicity for the end-user.
+h5pp is a C++ wrapper for HDF5 that focuses on simplicity for the end-user.

 ## Features
 * Header only, just include to use.